Juan Carlos Peralta

-Juan Carlos Peralta Moretti (born February 4, 1968) is a retired Chilean footballer who played as a defender.
+Juan Carlos Peralta Moretti (born February 4, 1968) is a Chilean former professional footballer who played as a defender.

-Career
+Playing career

 His father took him to Colo-Colo's school in 1979, and he stayed there for over nine years.
 His idols were always Leonel Herrera and Lizardo Garrido.
 He shared a locker room with the latter.
 In 1988, he was loaned to Colchagua.

 He returned to Colo-Colo in 1989.
 In 1991, he was part of the extraordinary team that won the Copa Libertadores, playing 12 matches and spending 829 minutes on the field.

 After his unforgettable year, despite being considered by coach Mirko Jozić, he asked to leave due to the number of reinforcements that arrived at the team.
 So, he went on loan to Deportes Concepción in 1992.

 Later, he played for clubs like Deportes Antofagasta, Magallanes, and Unión Santa Cruz.
 In the latter, he was relegated to the Third Division in 1997.

+Coaching career

+Peralta leads a football academy based in Pedro Aguirre Cerda commune, Santiago de Chile.

+Personal life

+His father was a renowned Chilean boxing coach.